 course, the more elaborate mazes tend to charge more.
 Hayrides are often free.
 A LWAYS call before you go

 to confirm whether they are open this year and any requirements, they don't always report changes to me, and many closed permanently due to the covid lockdowns!

 And if you know of one I missed and want to add it or correct the

 information, please let me know!
 There are affiliate links on this page.
 Read our disclosure policy to learn more.

-October: Many corn mazes are open now, just scroll down the page.
+September: Corn mazes aren't open until late July or August - Same with Pumpkin patches.
 And if you are looking for a pumpkin patch, this website for

 pumpkin patches).
 You may also want to try the latest fun,

 Click on Resources above, if you need a county map

 Cottage Lane Pumpkin Patch - corn maze, pumpkins, pumpkin patch-pick in the field, haunted corn maze, straw or hay bale

 maze, child-sized haybale maze, tractor-pulled hay rides, prepicked produce,